Trump says Islamic State leader dead after US raid in Syria

 “Abu Bakr al-Baghdadi is dead,” Trump announced at the White House, saying the U.S. had “brought the world’s number one terrorist leader to justice.”

-Addressing the nation from the White House on Sunday morning, Trump described a daring nighttime airborne raid by American special operations forces in Syria’s northwestern Idlib province and said they flew over heavily militarized territory controlled by multiple nations and forces.
-No U.S. troops were killed in the operation, Trump said.
+Addressing the nation from the White House on Sunday morning, Trump described a daring airborne raid by American special operations forces in Syria’s northwestern Idlib province and said they flew over heavily militarized territory controlled by multiple nations and forces.
+No U.S. troops were killed or injured in the raid, Trump said.

-The death of al-Baghdadi marked a major milestone in the fight against the Islamic State, which brutalized swaths of Syria and Iraq and sought to direct a global terrorismcampaign from a self-declared “caliphate.”
-A yearslong campaign by American and allied forces led to the recapture of the group’s territorial holding, but its violent ideology has continued to inspire attacks.

 As U.S. forces bore down on al-Baghdadi, he fled into a “dead-end” tunnel with three of his children, Trump said, and detonated a suicide vest.
 “He was a sick and depraved man, and now he’s gone,” Trump said.
 “He died like a dog, he died like a coward.”
 Al-Baghdadi’s identity was positively confirmed by a DNA test conducted onsite, Trump said.